 Attribution

-This guidebook was produced as part of the CaRe & DaRe project, funded by the NWO Open Science fund under file number 203.001.153 and led by prof. dr. ir.
-J. J. Berends (VU)
+The first and second version of this guidebook was produced as part of the CaRe & DaRe project, funded by the NWO Open Science fund under file number 203.001.153 and led by prof. dr. ir.
+J. J. Berends (VU).
+The third version of this guidebook was created based on community feedback revising the original version.

 Author(s)